fredrickkisingo/socialmedia-app/README.md

  Mainly built on the php laravel framework.
  Also implemented ajax requests to handle the like and unlike functionalities.
- Modals have also been implemented to enable for a good user experience.
+ Jquery in the Modals has also been implemented to enable for a good user experience.